themogster/eyvsupporter/replit.md

 ## Overview

 This is a React-based web application that allows users to create EYV-branded Facebook profile pictures.
 The application provides a mobile-first, progressive interface where users can upload images or capture photos using their device camera, then automatically process them with EYV branding and circular cropping optimized for social media profile pictures.
+Features include custom logo upload functionality with default EYV Logo 4.svg branding.

 ## System Architecture